 The digital relations department is dedicated to spreading awareness through our social media platforms & engagements with the public.
-We have had numerous enagements in the past nearly two years.
+We have had numerous engagements in the past nearly three years.

-Digital relations has for the past two years worked to raise awareness on mental health.
+Digital relations has for the past three years worked to raise awareness on mental health.

 #MindfulMondays is a tweet chat that runs every Monday from 10AM to 11AM on our twitter platform.